momchil-terziev/momchil-terziev.github.io/resources/Using-script-files-in-Star-CCM+.md

 /opt/software/scripts/job_epilogue.sh
 #----------------------------------------------------------
 ```
 Copy the script above and paste it into a notepad.
-The notepad must be saved with a <.sh> extension.
+The notepad must be saved with a `.sh` extension.

 ## Instructions on how to send a simulation to Archie through Thinlinc or MobaXterm:
 -	After you’ve logged in (Thinlinc only) open a terminal a terminal.
--	Type in: mount_hdrive
+-	Type in: `mount_hdrive`
 -	Enter your password – the keys might not appear as you type.
 -	Then open a file explorer in Thinlinc (in Thinlinc the cabinet icon, first option on the top right) and find your h_drive folder containing the script and simulation.
 In MobaXterm, navigate through the side panel – copy your files.
--	Go to your home on the file explorer, mine is: /users/szb13150 and create a new folder.
-Make sure there are no spaces in the name of the folder; eg StarccmFolder; paste your files there.
+-	Go to your home on the file explorer, eg: `/users/szb13150` and create a new folder.
+Make sure there are no spaces in the name of the folder; eg `StarccmFolder`; paste your files there.
--	Copy the path eg /users/abc12345/StarCCMFolder, go back to the terminal and type in cd /users/abc12345/Star_CCMFolder; the path should update.
+-	Copy the path eg `/users/abc12345/StarCCMFolder`, go back to the terminal and type in `cd /users/abc12345/Star_CCMFolder`; the path should update.
--	Type in sbatch [scriptname].sh to send your simulation to HPC.
+-	Type in sbatch `scriptname.sh` to send your simulation to HPC.